-Generic Name: paliperidone (pal ee PER i done)
+Generic Name: paliperidone (oral) (PAL ee PER i DONE)

 Brand Names: Invega

 Medically reviewed by Sanjai Sinha, MD Last updated on Jul 3, 2019.